Skip to main content

 Which is better: dollar-weighted or time-weighted return?

-Neither is 'better' — they answer different questions.
-Time-weighted return measures the investment's performance (useful for comparing funds).
-Dollar-weighted return measures your personal outcome including timing of contributions.
-For evaluating your financial progress, dollar-weighted return is more relevant.
+Neither is 'better'—they answer different questions.
+Time-weighted return tells you how the investment performed (great for comparing funds).
+Dollar-weighted return tells you how you personally did, including your timing of contributions.
+For tracking your actual financial progress, dollar-weighted is more relevant.

 Why is my return different from the fund's return?

-If you added money after a gain or withdrew after a loss, your dollar-weighted return will differ from the fund's time-weighted return.
-This is normal and happens to most investors.
-The gap highlights the impact of contribution timing on actual results.
+If you added money after a gain or pulled money after a loss, your dollar-weighted return will differ from the fund's time-weighted return.
+This is totally normal and happens to most investors.
+The gap highlights how much contribution timing affects your real-world results.